ComposiTV/commute/README.md

 ## Building
 You will likely need an Arch Linux build environment.

-Build wvkbd and dotool from the AUR, and copy them into `mkosi.packages/`
+Build wvkbd from the AUR,
+and copy it into `mkosi.packages/`

 Create `mkosi.local.conf` with relevant options for your target system.
 See `mkosi.local.conf.example` for a minimal configuration.